ariaghora/noe/README.md

 Aaaand... you are good to go.
 More layers are coming soon (including convolutional layers).

 ## Touching the bare metal: Write your own math
 Noe is hackable.
-If you want more control, you can skip TModel and TLayer creation and define your own model from scratch.
+If you want more control, you can skip `TNNModel` and `TLayer` creation and define your own model from scratch.
 It is easy and straightforward, like how normal people do math.
 No random cryptic symbols.
 Following is an example of noe usage to solve XOR problem.
 ```delphi
 program xor_example;